For Participating Women’s Funds

 Who is eligible to participate as a decision maker?

-- Participating Funds must be willing to review at least 10 proposals of 2 pages each during the review period (Feb 17-March 13 2020).
+- Participating Funds must be willing to review at least 10 proposals of 2 pages each during the review period.
 The Solidarity Fund team will distribute proposals to participating reviewing Funds randomly, with the goal to ensure proposals are reviewed beyond their own regions.

 - The Fund will need to be able to review proposals in English.